 Insolvency – If the customer ceases to pay his debts in the ordinary course of business or cannot pay his debts as they become due or being a company is deemed to be unable to pay its debts or has a winding–up petition issued against it or being a person commits an act of bankruptcy or has a bankruptcy petition issued against him, Mojoprint without prejudice to other remedies shall (i) have the right not to proceed further with the contract or any other work for the customer and be entitled to charge for work already carried out (whether completed or not) and materials purchased for the customer, such charge to be an immediate debt due to him, and (ii) in respect of all unpaid debts due from the customer have a general lien on all goods and property in his possession (whether worked on or not) and shall be entitled on the expiration of 14 days’ notice to dispose of such goods or property in such manner and at such price as he thinks fit and to apply the proceeds towards such debts.

-Illegal matter – (a) Mojoprint shall not be required to print any matter which in their opinion is or may be of an illegal or libellous nature or an infringement of the proprietary or other rights or any third party. (b) Mojoprint shall be indemnified by the customer in respect of any claims, costs and expenses arising out of any libellous matter or any infringement of copyright, patent, design of or any other proprietary or personal rights contained in any material printed for the customer.
+Illegal matter – (a) Mojoprint shall not be required to print any matter which in their opinion is or may be of an illegal or libellous nature, or an infringement of the proprietary or other rights or any third party, or of an explicit sexual nature (as determined by Japanese censorship laws). (b) Mojoprint shall be indemnified by the customer in respect of any claims, costs and expenses arising out of any libellous matter or any infringement of copyright, patent, design of or any other proprietary or personal rights contained in any material printed for the customer.
 The indemnity shall extend to any amounts paid on a lawyer’s advice in settlement of any claim.

 Periodical publications – A contract for the printing of a periodical publication may not be terminated by either party unless 13 weeks notice in writing is given in the case of periodicals produced monthly or more frequently or 26 weeks notice in writing is given in the case of other periodicals.
 Notice may be given at any time but wherever possible should be given after completion of work on any one issue.
 Nevertheless Mojoprint may terminate any such contract forthwith should any sum due thereunder remain unpaid.